Altstadt (Zurich): Platzspitz

-Platzspitz (formerly Platzpromenade, Limmatspitz) is a park at the confluence of the two rivers of Zürich; the Limmat and the Sihl.
+Platzspitz (formerly Platzpromenade, Limmatspitz) is a park at the confluence of the two rivers of Zurich; the Limmat and the Sihl.

 In medieval times, the area situated north of the city was used as pasture.
 In the early 15th century it was made into a shooting-range, and in the 16th to 17th centuries, Schützenfeste were held there.
 A remnant of these can be found in the contemporary Knabenschiessen shooting contest.

 During the 1990s, the long-practised official tolerance of drug users there from throughout Central Europe has been the subject of much worldwide media interest.